He’s quite some man, that Emery…

 “David cared about rugby,” says Probyn.
 “He took care to reflect the game as nicely as possible.
 Rugby owes him a lot.
 He gave me a column and I shall forever be grateful to him for that.
 I am shocked and saddened by his death.
 He was a great guy, one of the best.”

-The game recognised his ‘great contribution to journalism’ at the UK Rugby Writers’ Club annual lunch at The Oval late last month.
+The game recognised his ‘great contribution to rugby union journalism’ at the UK Rugby Writers’ Club annual lunch at The Oval late last month.
 As his younger son Sam collected the award to an ovation from the great and the good, nobody knew that his father had only ten days to live following a stroke on the eve of England- 15 months ago.
 Malcolm Folley, one of the finest sportswriters of his generation and a serial award winner to boot, describes Emery as “one of the most significant journalists of his generation through his empathy, knowledge and human decency.
 No one who encountered him on his remarkable journey through life ever had a dull moment in his company.”

-Emery coaxed Bob McKenzie out of his native Scotland by persuading him that he was just the man to go trotting around the globe covering Formula One and rugby union’s volcanic plunge into professionalism with all its attendant eruptions.
+Emery coaxed Bob McKenzie out of his native by persuading him that he was just the man to go trotting around the globe covering Formula One and rugby union’s volcanic plunge into professionalism with all its attendant eruptions.

 “He convinced me that journalism might not make me a millionaire but that sometimes you could live like one,” says Bob.
 “Emers had style.
 You never wanted to let him down.”